Drupal provides the best foundation for digital experiences at enterprise scale.

 Drupal follows PHP conventions for object-oriented code, making migrations to Drupal feel familiar to teams who are accustomed to working on OOP stacks.
 A modern OOP stack enables teams to extend, reuse, and customize every part of the CMS based on the needs of the digital experience.
 Developers can create custom functionality faster than ever by building on what others have done before.

 Drupal’s user interface enables developers and marketers alike to compose websites without having to write code.
-For more than 20 years, Drupal has helped democratize website design.
+For more than 20 years, Drupal has helped make website design accessible to everyone.

 Everything Is Reusable

-Drupal allows you to keep your system DRY (don’t repeat yourself) by making it easy to reuse content, blocks, fields, and media across all channels and applications.
+Drupal keeps your system DRY (don’t repeat yourself) by making it easy to reuse content, blocks, fields, and media across channels and applications.
 Update once, populate everywhere.

 Fields for Every Need

-Users can quickly assemble and configure data models from dozens of available field types, including rich text fields, link fields, address fields, select list, media fields, maps, and more.
+Quickly assemble and configure data models from dozens of available field types, including rich text fields, link fields, address fields, select list, media fields, maps, and more.
 Not finding what you need?
-Easily create custom field types to do exactly what you need.
+Create custom field types to do exactly what you need.

 Authoring Tools Your Way

-Drupal allows users to customize the editorial interface for content authors with multiple widget options, tabbed sections, and accordions.
-They can also provide smart defaults and granular edit access to field levels if needed.
+Customize the editorial interface for content authors with multiple widget options, tabbed sections, and accordions.
+Provide smart defaults and granular edit access to field levels if needed.